 But it held together perfectly and the Z-bar attachment feels secure.

 But the cat isn’t as impressed with the mirror on the wall where she can’t sit on it…

 What do you think?
 Would you create your own DIY IKEA mirror?
 I’d love to know in the comments.

-If you enjoyed this post, you might like this project on how to stencil a mirror.
+If you enjoyed this post, you might like this project on how to paint black successfully.

 Want to know the 5 tools under £15 that will make your life easier?